Radhika14911/CodeAlpha_ML_Internship/Task2_Emotion_Recognition/README.md

 ## Project Overview

-This project focuses on recognizing human emotions from speech audio using Deep Learning techniques.
-The model analyzes speech signals and classifies them into different emotional categories such as Happy, Sad, Angry, Fearful, Neutral, Disgust, and Surprised.
+This project focuses on recognizing human emotions from speech audio using Deep Learning and Speech Signal Processing techniques.
+The model analyzes speech recordings and classifies them into different emotional categories such as Happy, Sad, Angry, Fearful, Neutral, and Calm.

-Emotion recognition from speech has applications in human-computer interaction, virtual assistants, customer service analysis, mental health monitoring, and intelligent communication systems.
+Emotion recognition from speech has applications in Human-Computer Interaction, Virtual Assistants, Call Center Analytics, Mental Health Monitoring, and Smart Communication Systems.

 ---

 ## Objective

-To develop a speech emotion recognition system capable of identifying human emotions from audio recordings using extracted acoustic features and Deep Learning models.
+The objective of this project is to develop a Speech Emotion Recognition (SER) system capable of identifying emotions from audio recordings using extracted acoustic features and deep learning models.

 ---

 ## Dataset

-Dataset Used: RAVDESS (Ryerson Audio-Visual Database of Emotional Speech and Song)
+The project uses the RAVDESS (Ryerson Audio-Visual Database of Emotional Speech and Song) dataset.

-The dataset contains professionally recorded speech samples representing multiple emotional states.
+Dataset Features:

+- Professional speech recordings
+- Multiple emotional categories
+- High-quality audio samples
+- Balanced emotion distribution

-### Emotion Classes
+Emotion Classes:

 - Neutral
 - Calm